 So I took pen and paper, wrote down positives on one side and negative on the other.
 I honestly gave the positive a good try, I wrote things like: someone believes that I can do the job, it could be an opportunity to grow, and it was just a short period and so on.

-Oh I felt the weight come off my shoulders, especially when she indicated that she would speak to the necessary parties involved in the decision making.
+Oh, I felt the weight come off my shoulders, especially when she indicated that she would speak to the necessary parties involved in the decision making.
 Oh what a wonderful God we serve, He didn’t answer my question directly to me, but He did make a way for my situation to be resolved without me having to find words to say to decline the acting (which in our organization is not done without negative consequences).

-I encourage you today that if you are facing an issue that has no answers – go to God and tell Him your heart, and be brave enough to hear His voice and obey His leading and watch Him work things out for your benefit, Amen.
+I encourage you today that if you are facing an issue that has no answers, go to God and tell Him your heart.
+Be brave enough to hear His voice.
+Obey His leading and watch Him work things out for your benefit, Amen.